the story

 more »

-Phuket had the clearest water I’ve ever seen.
-The most evil-looking sea snakes, too. more »
+Phuket had the clearest water I've ever seen.
+The most evil-looking sea snakes, too.
+It's an amazing dive location. more »

 I've found my new true calling: jewelry importer extraordinaire. more »